Baltazaar044/StupidBox/README.md

-# StupidBox
-It's a stupid Box
+It's a stupid Box but it is useful.